20 Burger Recipes for Backyard Barbecues

 You might not think about fruit when you imagine a juicy burger straight off the grill, but this recipe is sure to change your perception.

-In this recipe, dried cherries are mixed into the ground beef to add a touch of sweetness to contrast with savory beef.
+In this recipe, fresh cherries are mixed into the ground beef to add a touch of sweetness to contrast with savory beef.

 Some hot sauce on top would add another kick of flavor to this dish.